humphd/web422/Code Examples/week4/bridge-vue/README.md

 </style>
 ```

-In our `<script>` block, we need to declare two new `data` variables: `search` and `shownBridges`.
+In our `<script>` block, we need to declare two new `data` variables: `search` and `filteredBridges`.
 The Former will be synced (`v-model`) with `SearchBar`, while latter will be dynamically updated with the filtered array of bridges.

-To filter out `shownBridges`, `search` property will be <em>watched</em>, so that, whence new value is entered, the listing is rendered. <em>Notably</em>, original array stays in place, even more so, it is going to be automatically updated in case of fresh data downloaded from backend.
+To filter out `filteredBridges`, `search` property will be <em>watched</em>, so that, whence new value is entered, the listing is rendered. <em>Notably</em>, original array stays in place, even more so, it is going to be automatically updated in case of fresh data downloaded from backend.

 ```angular2html
 <script>